Kontakaiika: Castle

 Kontakaiika is the possible capital of Samos at that time, as well as the seat of the Governor and the Bishop of the island.

-Let's see what Stamatiadis says in his "Samiaka" about the Castle of our village:West of Kontakaika and at an altitude of 950 meters rises Kastrovouni, at the top of which are preserved ancient reservoirs and ruins of walls and coves that testify that once there was a fortress here.
+Let's see what Stamatiadis says in his "Samiaka" about the Castle of the village:West of Kontakaika and at an altitude of 950 meters rises Kastrovouni, at the top of which are preserved ancient reservoirs and ruins of walls and coves that testify that once there was a fortress here.
 Locals say the fortress was built during the years when the Genoese ruled the island.
 A relief depicting a man and a woman sitting on a stool opposite a tripod was also found in the area.
 Almost in the middle of the plateau that forms on Kastrovouni, the ruins of the church of Agios Nikolaos are preserved, for which the simplistic inhabitants narrate "many waves of ignorance and superstition.The existence of the Castle was not noticed by the pirates, until one day an elderly woman, a resident of the Castle, descended to the foot of the hill, in the current area of the Holy Trinity.The pirates arrested her there and after torturing her, they learned about the existence of the Castle and the road that led there, from the Royal Village.This was followed by a surprise attack by pirates and the destruction of the Castle.

-Years later, Stamatiadis described the Castle of our village, the ruins of a second church, that of Agios Konstantinos, were also discovered.
-Many residents of our village go up to this place even today for a pilgrimage on Easter days where the churches of the Castle operate.
+Years later, Stamatiadis described the Castle of the village, the ruins of a second church, that of Agios Konstantinos, were also discovered.
+Many residents of the village go up to this place even today for a pilgrimage on Easter days where the churches of the Castle operate.

 History

-The contribution of the residents of our village to the historical events that occupied the island of Samos and Greece in general is memorable.
+The contribution of the residents of the village to the historical events that occupied the island of Samos and Greece in general is memorable.

 We have recorded historical testimonies about the participation of the village in the struggles of the homeland for three great struggles: